-As impervious surfaces channel large quantities of rainwater into streams at high velocity, the runoff wreaks havoc.
-The flow scours stream banks, destabilizes stream contours and alters depths.
-It muddies drinking water sources and also carries bacteria, making the treatment and use of such water more expensive.
+Currents of runoff scour stream banks, destabilize the natural contours of the streams, and even alter their depths.
+They muddy drinking water sources, and also carry bacteria, making the treatment and use of such water more expensive.

-And it is not only wildlife that is endangered by stormwater pollution.
-The state of Maryland, for example, cautions people not to swim in waterways for 48 hours after a heavy rain.
-Stormwater carrying bacteria has resulted in serious illnesses.
-In urban and suburban areas where ground surfaces have been hardened and the polluted water has no place to go, local streets and basements often flood, causing repeated and costly damage to homes and businesses.
+Not only wildlife is endangered by stormwater pollution.
+The state of Maryland cautions people not to swim in waterways for 48 hours after a heavy rain.
+Polluted runoff carrying bacteria has resulted in serious illnesses.
+Also, in urban and suburban areas where ground surfaces have been hardened and the polluted water has no place to go, local streets and basements often flood, causing repeated and costly damage to homes and businesses.

-Better stormwater management is an increasingly necessary—but admittedly expensive—proposition for local governments.
-CBF is introducing local Bay jurisdictions to a new way of financing green infrastructure for stormwater management, called "impact investment"—and its additional benefits, such as creating local sustainable jobs and more healthy, vibrant communities.
+CBF is introducing local Bay jurisdictions to a new way of financing these green filters.
+It's called "impact investment."
+It helps slow down and soak up runoff, and also creates local sustainable jobs and more healthy, vibrant communities.

 Additional information about stormwater management can be found at the following websites:

 From Our Blog